antoniawork2813/Anima/README.md

 - 1x USB Printer cable with A to B ends
 - Arduino software, which can be downloaded here: https://www.arduino.cc/en/Main/Software
-- Pure data software, which can be downloaded here: https://puredata.info/downloads -- Please note the version of Pure Data used in ANIMA is pd Vanilla, however, when using vanilla you may have to install some externals in order to get the patch to run correctly.
+- Pure data software, which can be downloaded here: https://puredata.info/downloads -- Please note the version of Pure Data used in _ANIMA_ is pd Vanilla, however, when using vanilla you may have to install some externals in order to get the patch to run correctly.
 A guide to help you figure out how to install externals can be found here: https://puredata.info/docs/faq/how-do-i-install-externals-and-help-files
 ## Step 2 - Setting up the Arduino
 The arduino board should be set up as shown in figure 1, figure 2 and figure 3.
 There are no charged ends within this circuit so the send and receive cable can run in either position (https://www.youtube.com/watch?v=stejKa03tdw).
 The purpose of the capacitive sensor pad is to pick up any changes in the electric potential within the plants leaf (https://www.bareconductive.com/make/what-is-capacitive-sensing/), however any conductive object can be used in place of these pads (e.g. conductive paste, crocodile clip, etc.)

-Figure 1: Image showing how the Arduino board and breadboard should look in your own version of ANIMA
+Figure 1: Image showing how the Arduino board and breadboard should look in your own version of _ANIMA_
 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/IMG_20190512_224538.jpg "Arduino and breadboard")

 Figure 2: Image showing the way in which the jumper cables were added to the Arduino board in order to carry a signal from the capacitive sensor.
 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/IMG_20190512_224559.jpg "Arduino close-up")

-Figure 3: Image showing how the breadboard should look when creating your own version of ANIMA. _Remember: There are no charged ends within this circuit, so this is just an example of how you can set it up, if yours differs slightly, it shouldn't have any effect on the data your circuit collects_.
+Figure 3: Image showing how the breadboard should look when creating your own version of _ANIMA_. _Remember: There are no charged ends within this circuit, so this is just an example of how you can set it up, if yours differs slightly, it shouldn't have any effect on the data your circuit collects_.
 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/IMG_20190512_224614.jpg "Breadboard close-up")

-Figure 4: A print-screen showing the circuit diagram that was used as a guide when putting the hardware components of ANIMA together.
+Figure 4: A print-screen showing the circuit diagram that was used as a guide when putting the hardware components of _ANIMA_ together.
 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/circuit.png "Anima circuit")
 ### Step 2a
 a.
 After you have set your board up correctly and the arduino software has been installed on your computer, please install the following code: